mdthecool/docker-kuber/README.md

 #### Running docker httpd in FOREGROUND so that docker can monitor httpd process
 docker container run -d app httpd -D FOREGROUND

+process pid = 1 is init process /sbin/init noembd norestore

+But, in the docker httpd is root process.